isap-lwc/isap-code-package/README.md

 ## Performance results on different CPUs in cycles per byte:

 ISAP was especially designed for senarios where implementation security is required.
-As such, ISAP features, amongst others, build-in hardening/protection against implementation attacks such as Differential Power Analysis (DPA), Differential Fault Attacks (DFA), and Statistical Ineffetive Fault Attacks (SIFA).
+It features, amongst others, **build-in hardening/protection against implementation attacks** such as Differential Power Analysis (DPA), Differential Fault Attacks (DFA), Statistical Fault Attacks (SFA), and Statistical Ineffetive Fault Attacks (SIFA).

 ### ISAP-A-128a (recommended)